 The first GPS System

 In 1958, the US launched the first global GPS system, called Transit.
-Transit was used by the U.S Navy, to provide accurate location information to submarines and provide on land navigation.
-After countless different iterations of Transit were released throughout the following years, in 1973 the GPS system was launched.
+The U.S. Navy used transit to provide accurate location information to submarines and provide land navigation.
+After countless different iterations of Transit were released throughout the following years, in 1973, the GPS system was launched.
 The system was equipped with 24 satellites orbiting around the world.
 Roughly 10 years after the launch of GPS, President Ronald Reagan announced civilians would now have access to the technology.

-Since then, GPS technology has continued to advance and integrate further into our everyday lives.
-The GPS system itself has also become a lot more expensive, with the program being funded $1 billion dollars in 2020 alone.
-In 2000, GPS navigation began to be widely installed in cars and mobile phones, the very first iPhone also carried GPS.
+Since then, GPS technology and tracking have continued advancing and integrating into our everyday lives.
+The GPS system itself has also become a lot more expensive, with the program being funded by $1 billion dollars in 2020 alone.
+In 2000, GPS navigation began to be widely installed in cars and mobile phones; the very first iPhone also carried GPS.
 Today, businesses such as Uber and delivery services are entirely reliant on GPS in order to navigate the world.
 GPS tracking gadgets have also exploded in popularity.

 Many people now use GPS trackers in daily life to help increase personal security and track their loved ones and possessions.
 Modern-day GPS trackers not only provide live, real-time tracking, but they also allow you to track from your smartphone so you have constant access.
 Businesses have also taken advantage of GPS tracking, installing trackers in vehicles in order to monitor drivers’ journeys, allowing them to plan for mileage.